 (b) TIME TO FILE; SUPPLEMENTAL FILING.
-A party must:
+A party, intervenor, or proposed intervenor must:

-- (1) file the disclosure statement with its first appearance, pleading, petition, motion, response, or other request addressed to the court; and - (2) promptly file a supplemental statement if any required information changes.
+- (1) file the disclosure statement with its first appearance, pleading, petition, motion, response, or other request ad-dressed to the court; and - (2) promptly file a supplemental statement if any required information changes.